Harry-Ell/609-CW3/README.md

 - **`pickle_and_config_files/`** – Contains configuration files and precomputed data

-- `competition.py` -  Class for simulation to reproduce metrics on winning probabilities, including defintion of opponents.

 - `competition.py` - Simulates head-to-head matches between different policies, including opponent strategies.

 - `map_reachable_states.py` - Generates reachable state-space data by simulating play using the optimal policy and varied opponents.

 - `optimised_layered_vi.py` - Implementation of the layered value iteration algorithm used to solve the full Pig game efficiently.

-- `piglet.py` - A simplified tabular value iteration solver for a toy version of the Pig game ("Piglet"), used for testing ideas.
+- `piglet.py` - A simplified value iteration solver for a toy version of the Pig game

 - `plotting_tools.py` - Scripts for generating 3D isosurface plots of policy and value functions using Plotly.

-- `submission.ipynb` - An alternative version of the final submission notebook, typically created to separate plots or experiments.
+- `submission.ipynb` - The final submission notebook, where all figures and analysis given in the paper is reproduced. .

-### 📁 `tests/`
+### `tests/`
 Unit tests for ensuring correctness and reproducibility:

 - **`data/`** – Contains test fixtures or test-specific data files (e.g., `.pkl` comparisons).